-If you want to be healthier and more comfortable in your home, it’s a good idea to start with improving your indoor air quality.
-Cooper Heating & Cooling, Inc. offers a full range of indoor air quality services throughout Denver, CO.
-If you need indoor air quality services, call us today.
+Also, If you want to be healthier and more comfortable in your home, it’s a good idea to start with improving your indoor air quality.
+Cooper Heating & Cooling offers a full range of indoor air quality services throughout the Colorado Front Range.
+Therefore, If you need indoor air quality services, call us today.

 There are two major factors that can affect indoor air quality: contaminants and humidity.
 The average home is filled with millions of microscopic airborne contaminants.
 Some of these contaminants include dust, pollen, dander, germs, and mold spores.
 Inhaling these contaminants over a long period of time can cause all kinds of issues, like allergy attacks and the flu.

-Humidity is the other issue you have to deal with when talking about indoor air quality.
-Your body relies on a certain amount of moisture in the air in order to function properly.
-If the humidity levels in the air are too high or too low, it will start to create problems for your health and comfort.
-High humidity promotes mold growth, and makes it harder for your body to keep cool.
+Additionally, Humidity is the other issue you have to deal with when talking about indoor air quality.
+Your body relies on a certain amount of moisture in the air in order to function properly and stay healthy.
+If the humidity levels in the air are too high or too low, as a result, it will start to create problems for your health and comfort.
+High humidity promotes mold growth and makes it harder for your body to keep cool.
 Low humidity makes your body more susceptible to infection.
-Problems like these are why indoor air quality services are important.
+Again, Problems like these are why indoor air quality services are important.

-Some of the indoor air quality services we provide include:
+Some of the indoor air quality options we provide include:

-- Humidifiers and Dehumidifiers: Humidifiers and dehumidifiers are used to keep your home’s humidity levels in check, either by adding or removing moisture from the air.
-If your air is chronically dry or moist, it’s a good idea to look into installing a humidifier or dehumidifier, respectively.
+- Humidifiers and Dehumidifiers: Keep your home’s humidity levels in check, either by adding or removing moisture from the air

-- Heat and Energy Recovery Ventilators: HRV’s and ERV’s exist to allow fresh air to continue flowing into your home, without compromising climate control.
-This helps to prevent the buildup of airborne contaminants, among other benefits.
+- Heat and Energy Recovery Ventilators: HRV’s and ERV’s exist to allow fresh air to continue flowing into your home, without compromising climate control